joaobiriba/ningjs-presentation/content.md

 </div>

 <!-- NOTES -->
-- App stores and corporations control everything
+- App stores and corporations control distribution: can take down or block content
-- Downloads / installs are barrier to users
+- Downloads / installs are a barrier to consumption: small business pages
-- Proprietary engines with steep learning curves
+- Closed ecosystem: proprietary engines, steep learning curves, siloed experiences, fragmentation
-- Platform fragmentation causes cross-compatibility issues
-- Closed, siloed experiences
+- We want VR to be successful, so we want a platform without these points of friction.
+The answer is WebVR...

 ------